anttiluode/ClockfieldRiemann/README.md

 # Clockfield Riemann: A Log-Convexity Characterization of the Riemann Hypothesis

+EDIT: Fable did a take 'The valley has a name' on this in a 'paper' and wrote rh_check.py.

 **Antti Luode** — PerceptionLab, Helsinki, Finland
 **AI Collaborators** — Claude Opus 4 (Anthropic), Gemini (Google), Grok (xAI)
 *April 2026*